 1 Minute in the Metaverse 🌐 Metaverse as a Collective Enterprise

-As a founder of a conference dedicated to the metaverse, what do you see is different about these new-generation events?
+As a founder of a conference dedicated to the metaverse, what do you see that distinguished these new-generation we3b events?

-Like any other event, a lot of it is about practical information, logistics, but of course the main thing is people and ideas.
+Like any other event, a lot of it is about practical information and logistics, but of course, the main thing is people and ideas.
 With these new events, there’s a more community-driven approach.
 Like elsewhere in web3, it’s about finding the right balance between decentralization and decision-making.
 We want to make a cool event that has the best ideas from everybody by, for instance, encouraging participants to recommend their favorite speakers, influencers, or key opinion leaders.

-I want to highlight that the metaverse is kind of like web3, but is also different.
+Metaverse is kind of like web3 but is also different.
 For me, the metaverse is more about entertainment, in a consumer-oriented sense.
 When you’re talking about an app with the users, they’re thinking of it in terms of functions, i.e. I use Snapchat for stories.
 They wouldn’t say “I’m in web2 or 3 now”.

-I wouldn’t say it’s totally a virtual world, because real life connection is really important — in the end, it’s about enhancing the connection between people.
-That is the core, whatever the format is; which can be purely virtual — like in a VR headset — with your virtual avatar, or it can be a real life interaction as well, like some apps with AR features and other tools.
+I wouldn’t say it’s totally a virtual world because the real-life connection is really important — in the end, it’s about enhancing the connection between people.
+That is the core, whatever the format is; which can be purely virtual — like in a VR headset — with your virtual avatar, or it can be a real-life interaction as well, as some apps with AR features and other tools.

 Yes.
-One of our previous guests, Ryan Mullins, defined the metaverse in a similar way — as a virtual layer that enhances physical reality.
-In that sense, what technological changes are we going to see in the near future that get us closer to this vision?
+One of our previous guests, Ryan Mullins from Aglet, defined the metaverse in a similar way — as a virtual layer that enhances physical reality.
+In that sense, what technological changes are we going to see in the near future that gets us closer to this vision?

 How specifically, do you think it’s going to happen?